Ready to say goodbye to debt for good? Learn More

 Wildcard Exemption

-There are a few exceptions though.
-According to Illinois law, you can’t use the wildcard exemption to protect real estate or wages.
+❌ There are a few exceptions.
+You can’t use the wildcard exemption to protect real estate or wages.

 Money Benefits

-Money benefits broadly cover pensions, retirement accounts, wages, and other public assistance or benefits.
+Money benefits include things like pensions, retirement accounts, wages, and public assistance programs.

 Pension Exemption